chubby-c-a-t/proton-ge-isolated-launcher/README.md

 ### **Figure 1: Verified Execution**

-This screenshot demonstrates the successful execution of notepad++.exe utilizing the GE-Proton10-34 runner.
+This screenshot demonstrates the successful execution of notepad++.exe utilising the GE-Proton10-34 runner.
 The script successfully parses the file path, assigns the prefix name *notepad*, and launches the application securely through the bottles-cli.

 ![Figure 1 — notepadpp-sandboxed](notepadpp-sandboxed.png)